Civilization of Mohenjo-daro and Harappa | Aryans Invade, Conquer and Make War in the Indus Valley |

 Aryans, Beginning Hinduism and the Vedas

-Satellite view of the Indus River basin (Today's Pakistan and Afghan borders in black)
+Satellite view of the Indus River basin (Today's Pakistani borders in black)

-Sometime around 6000 BCE a nomadic herding people settled into villages in the mountainous region just west of the Indus River.
-There they grew barley and wheat using sickles with flint blades, and they lived in small houses built with adobe bricks.
-After 5000 BCE the climate in their region changed, bringing more rainfall, and apparently they were able to grow more food, for they grew in population.
+A chaos of water flowing down from mountains in the north formed tributaries that merged into the Indus River.
+Sometime around 6000 BCE a nomadic herding people settled into villages just west of the Indus River.
+There they created order for themselves, growing barley and wheat using sickles with flint blades, and they lived in small houses built with adobe bricks.
+After 5000 BCE the climate in their region changed, bringing more rainfall.
+Apparently they were able to grow more food, and they grew in population.
 They began domesticating sheep, goats and cows and then water buffalo.
-Then after 4000 BCE they began to trade beads and shells with people in distant areas in central Asia and areas west of the Khyber Pass.
+Then after 4000 BCE they began to trade beads and shells with people in the distant areas of central Asia (around the Caspian Sea) and other areas west of the Khyber Pass.
 And they began using bronze and working metals.

-The climate changed again, bringing still more rainfall, and on the nearby plains, through which ran the Indus River, grew jungles inhabited by crocodiles, rhinoceros, tigers, buffalo and elephants.
+The climate changed again, bringing still more rainfall, and on the plains along the Indus River grew jungles inhabited by crocodiles, rhinoceros, tigers, buffalo and elephants.
 By around 2600, a civilization as grand as that in Mesopotamia and Egypt had begun on the Indus Plain and surrounding areas.
-By 2300 BCE this civilization had reached maturity and was trading with Mesopotamia.
+By 2300 BCE this civilization reached maturity and was trading with Mesopotamia.
 Seventy or more cities had been built, some of them upon buried old towns.
 There were cities from the foothills of the Himalayan Mountains to Malwan in the south.
 There was the city of Alamgirpur in the east and Sutkagen Dor by the Arabian Sea in the west.

-One of these cities was Mohenjo-daro (Mohenjodaro), on the Indus river some 250 miles north of the Arabian Sea, and another city was Harappa, 350 miles to the north on a tributary river, the Ravi.
+One of these cities was Mohenjo-daro (Mohenjodaro), on the Indus River some 250 miles north of the Arabian Sea, and another city was Harappa, 350 miles to the north on a tributary river, the Ravi.
 Each of these two cities had populations as high as around 40,000.
 Each was constructed with manufactured, standardized, baked bricks.
 Shops lined the main streets of Mohenjo-daro and Harappa, and each city had a grand marketplace.
 Some houses were spacious and with a large enclosed yard.
-Each house was connected to a covered drainage system that was more sanitary than what had been created in West Asia.
-And Mohenjo-daro had a building with an underground furnace (a hypocaust) and dressing rooms, suggesting bathing was done in heated pools, as in modern day Hindu temples.
+Each house was connected to a covered drainage system that was more sanitary than what had been created by the civilization in Mesopotamia.
+Mohenjo-daro had a building with an underground furnace (a hypocaust) and dressing rooms, suggesting bathing was done in heated pools, as in modern day Hindu temples.

 The people of Mohenjo-daro and Harappa shared a sophisticated system of weights and measures, using an arithmetic with decimals.
 Whether these written symbols were a part of a full-blown written language is a matter of controversy among scholars, some scholars pointing out that this and the brevity of grave site inscriptions and symbols on ritual objects are not evidence of a fully developed written language.